Court-Appointed Counsel vs. Privately Retained Defense Counsel

 How do you qualify for a public defender in Michigan?

 To qualify for a Court Appointed Attorney, a person must be “indigent.”
-Indigency is determined by a judge or magistrate, typically at the arraignment hearing.
+A judge or magistrate typically determines indigency at the arraignment hearing.
 While there is no exact definition of who is “indigent,” some definitions include a person 25% above the poverty line or less.
 At the arraignment, the judge informs the defendant of the charges and determines bail.
-A defendant appearing for an arraignment without an attorney is severely disadvantaged.
-A retained lawyer will prepare for an arraignment by getting a thorough history from their client, obtaining support documents (such as proof of employment), arranging for character witnesses, directing the client to educational or therapeutic programs, and more.
-A retained lawyer gives a defendant their best chance of remaining free on bond while their case is litigated.
+A defendant appearing for an arraignment without an attorney is at a severe disadvantage.
+A retained lawyer will prepare for an arraignment by obtaining a thorough history from their client, gathering supporting documents (such as proof of employment), arranging for character witnesses, advising the client on educational or therapeutic programs, and more.
+A retained lawyer gives a defendant the best chance of remaining free on bond while the attorneys litigate the case.

 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. is widely known and respected for having an unparalleled track record of successfully and zealously representing our clients.
 We use a unique team approach, with several seasoned criminal defense lawyers collaborating on every file to achieve the best possible outcome.
 Our attorneys understand that money doesn’t grow on trees, and anything you spend on legal fees is less you have to use for you and your family.
 When you trust LEWIS & DICKSTEIN, P.L.L.C. with your defense, we will do whatever it takes to ensure you get the best possible value for your hard-earned money.
 Our team will do everything reasonably possible to protect and defend our clients.
 We will find a way to help you!